Ninju/nixconfig/README.md

 2. Get the disk drive ready.

 Since I am dual booting Windows on this machine, I first freed up space on the Windows partition _in Windows_.
-Then I used `parted` within the NixOS installer to create a new partition in the free space.
+Then I used `parted` within the NixOS installer to create a new partition in the free space for NixOS to live.

 There's no need to touch the boot partition that Windows created.